bycoffe/campfin-linker/README.md

 ## Linking a second dataset

 Linking a second dataset is easier than linking the first.
-(The classifier only needs to be trained once, so you don't have to run `train.py` again.)
+(The training set only needs to be generated once, so you don't have to run `generate.py` again.)
 The steps are:

-1) Create a table with the new data (make sure it contains an `individual_id` field to link to `individuals`)
+1) Create a table with the new data (make sure it contains an empty `individual_id` field to link to `individuals`)

 2) Add your new table to `linkable_tables` in `database.yml`.
 (You can override field names for the new table if needed.)

 3) Link the new dataset by specifying the new table name:

     python link.py --table=new_table